 The Company finances its operations through share capital raised.
 In addition, the Company has gearing through the use of derivative instruments.
 The Board imposes limits to ensure gearing levels are appropriate to market conditions.
 The Company is exposed to a financial risk arising as a result of any increases in interest rates associated with the funding of the derivative instruments.

-Interest rate risk profile of financial assets and liabilities
+- Interest rate risk profile of financial assets and liabilities

-The analysis below summarises the extent to which the Company's assets and liabilities are affected by changes in interest rates.
+The analysis below summarises the value of the Company's assets and liabilities that are subject to movements in interest rates.